US Fabrics' EcoTubes™ Geotextile Tubes

 For large volume projects or on sites with a limited dewatering area, US Fabrics’ EcoTubes™ can be stacked in layers.
 Stacking tubes requires addressing the unique issues affiliated with the project and project site.
 Proper site preparation and safety issues must be followed in addition to other considerations.

-When space is extremely limited and time of the essence, US Fabrics’ 20-Yard Dumpster Bags are the perfect solution.
-Designed to fit into a standard 20-Yard dumpster, these smaller sludge dewatering tubes take up little space and once full, are ready to be hauled from the jobsite to the proper landfill facility.
+When space is extremely limited and time of the essence, US Fabrics’ Dumpster Bags are the perfect solution.
+Designed to fit into a standard 20 or 30 yard dumpster, these smaller sludge dewatering tubes take up little space and once full, are ready to be hauled from the jobsite to the proper landfill facility.

 The Importance of Using Polymers